Guoqing Temple: Renovation of Guoqing Temple in the PRC era

 The State Council permitted the Restoration Committee to select and transport some Buddha statues and sacrificial vessels to Guoqing Temple.
 The committee went to the Palace Museum, Yonghe Lamasery, Beijing Cultural Relics Management Office, and other units of cultural relics to select Buddha statues and musical instruments as a replacement.
 A total of 109 cultural relics were selected and transported to Guoqing Temple, which were packed in 12 big cases.

-As there were many cultural artefacts, some of them being huge Buddha statues, it was decided that they would be transported by train.
+As there were many cultural artifacts, some of them being huge Buddha statues, it was decided that they would be transported by train.
 The railway sector arranged two specialized train carriages to transport them.
 Among the relics, the largest was a statue of Sakyamuni Buddha dating to the Ming dynasty (1368–1644) which weighed 13 tonnes.
 After the renovation, the statue of Sakyamuni was placed in the middle of the Mahavira Hall, with statues of the Eighteen Arhats on both sides of the hall.
 A large bronze tripod from the Qianlong Period of the Qing dynasty (1644–1911) was placed in front of the Mahavira Hall.
 Two white marble lions were placed before the gate of the temple.

 The original cultural relics from Guoqing Temple, some of which were damaged, were also restored.
 The Restoration Committee invited 78 surviving craftsmen to participate in the restoration of Guoqing Temple.
 During the restoration of the horizontal inscribed boards and couplets on the pillar of the temple, it was discovered that some characters on these horizontal inscribed boards and couplets had been lost or damaged.